 The Company recognizes deferred tax assets to the extent it believes these assets are more likely than not to be realized.
 In making such a determination, the Company considers all available positive and negative evidence, including future reversals of existing taxable temporary differences, projected future taxable income, tax-planning strategies, and results of recent operations.
 The amount of deferred tax assets considered realizable is subject to adjustment in future periods if estimates of future taxable income are reduced.
-As of December 31, 2021, the Company determined that net deferred tax assets are not more likely than not realizable based on projected future taxable losses primarily due to planned strategic investments in future periods and the impact of the COVID-19 pandemic, including related supply chain impacts on parts availability and cost inflation.
-Accordingly, the Company recorded a valuation allowance of \$17,423 as of December 31, 2021.
+As of December 31, 2021, the Company recorded a full valuation allowance of \$17,423.
+As of December 31, 2022, the Company again determined that net deferred tax assets are not more likely than not realizable based on cumulative three-year pretax losses, projected future taxable losses primarily due to planned strategic investments in future periods, and the impact of the COVID-19 pandemic, including related supply chain impacts on parts availability and cost inflation.
+Accordingly, the Company recorded a valuation allowance of \$41,933 as of December 31, 2022.
 The Company's valuation allowance may increase or decrease during the next 12 months based on future operating results.
+The increase in valuation allowance of \$24,510 is attributable to losses generated in the current year.

-The Company recognizes interest and penalties on taxes, within its income tax provision on its consolidated statements of comprehensive income (loss).
+The Company recognizes interest and penalties on taxes, within its income tax provision on its consolidated statements of comprehensive loss.

-Included in the balance of unrecognized tax benefits as of December 31, 2021, 2020 and 2019, were \$0.78, \$1,932 and \$1,889, respectively, of tax benefits that, if recognized, would affect the effective tax rate.
+Included in the balance of unrecognized tax benefits as of December 31, 2022, 2021 and 2020, were \$2,366, \$2,078 and \$1,932, respectively, of tax benefits that, if recognized, would affect the effective tax rate.
 The Company believes that there will be no significant increases or decreases to unrecognized tax benefits within the next 12 months.